mvenghaus/filament-theme-os-light-docs/README.md

 > ```

 # Recommended Settings
-To get the most out of it i suggest a few settings:
+To get the most out of the theme, here are some recommend settings:

 * maxContentWidth to "Full" ([read more](https://filamentphp.com/docs/2.x/admin/appearance#changing-the-maximum-content-width))
 * inline your fields ([read  more](https://filamentphp.com/docs/2.x/forms/fields#checkbox))